-The leadership of The Ocean Project in pushing aquariums to be innovative the support they have provided in both tangibles and intangibles has been key conditions in stimulating innovation.
-The support and empowerment which The Ocean Project has provided for Windy has been identified as an extremely important theme in achieving a collaborative advantage.
-The relationship ties with the Director of the NCA has been important, however due to the extremely bureaucratic nature of NCA, there is still a perception of risk when attempting to develop experimental innovative solutions.
+This partnership had notably less identified constraining conditions when compared to the other two cases.
+However, that isn't to suggest that there are no potential barrier.
+For example, in spite of the close relationship ties between Windy, the Director NCA, and The Ocean Project, due to the extremely bureaucratic nature of NCA leadership, there is still a perception of risk when attempting to develop innovative solutions.
 In line with the other partnerships, the perception of risk is greatly reduced by the resources from the Grant, which give NCA the freedom to experiment with innovative solutions.
+The partners did not identify any other major contingencies or constraints on collaborative advantage.